gozygreg/gregmediscrubs/README.md

                 - As a shopper, I want to be able to select a payment option so that I can pay for the items I want to purchase

             - EPIC 3 - Site Admin and Store Management:
-                - As site admin, I want to be able to track and manage my inventory levels, so that I can prevent stockouts and ensure that I have enough product to meet customer demand
                 - As a site admin, I want to easily manage and update product information, so that I can keep my online store up-to-date
                 - As site admin, I want to be able to view and manage customer orders and shipping information, so that I can keep track of my sales.